-Shop on Brunswick Street
+Go retro on Brunswick Street

-Head to the seaside suburb of St Kilda
+Hit the seaside at St Kilda

 If you do one thing in Melbourne, we recommend hitting the extremely Melbourne Curtin House on Swanston Street.
 This six-storey vertical lane houses some of Melbourne's most interesting tenants.
 There's Metropolis specialist bookshop, Human Salon the hairdresser, bar/restaurants Cookie and Mesa Verde, high fashion mavens Dot Comme, the swanky bar and band room at the Toff in Town, and Melbourne's crowning glory Rooftop Bar right at the top.
 Visitors can practically get the full Melbourne experience without setting foot outside the building.